saucelabs/sauce-docs/docs/dev/cli/saucectl/run.md

 <div className="cli-desc">
 <p><small>| OPTIONAL | BOOLEAN |</small></p>

-Disable the automatic tagging of jobs with metadata, such as CI or Git information.
+Disables the automatic tagging of jobs with metadata, such as CI or Git information.

 ```bash
 saucectl run --no-auto-tagging